openpublishoperation/devops-learn-pr/docs/git/migrate-other-systems-to-git.md

 differences between centralized version control systems and Git, and [plan your team’s migration](centralized-to-git.md).

-Visual Studio Team Services has simple tools to [migrate from Team Foundation Version Control (TFVC)](migrate-from-tfvc-to-git.md), but migrating from a different centralized version control system is also straightforward.
+Azure DevOps has simple tools to [migrate from Team Foundation Version Control (TFVC)](migrate-from-tfvc-to-git.md), but migrating from a different centralized version control system is also straightforward.